artifex404/grav-plugin-instagram/README.md

 # Config Defaults

-If you need to change default values, then the best process is to copy the [instagram.yaml](instagram.yaml) file into your `users/config/plugins/` folder (create it if it doesn't exist), and then modify there.
+If you need to override some plugin default values, the best practise is to copy the [instagram.yaml](instagram.yaml) file into your `users/config/plugins/` folder (create it if it doesn't exist), and then modify there.
 This will override the default settings.

 # Usage